flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/android-renderer.md

             }
         }

-        // Called when the data is available for the custom component (i.e. when the User Task that contains the custom component is displayed) override fun populateUi(data: JSONObject) {
+        override fun populateUi(data: JSONObject) {
             // extract the necessary data to be used for displaying the custom components }

-        // Called when the actions are available for the custom component (i.e. when the User Task that contains the custom component is displayed) override fun populateUi(actions: Map<String, CustomComponentAction>) {
+        override fun populateUi(actions: Map<String, CustomComponentAction>) {
             // extract the available actions that may be executed from the custom components }